Season of Glass (album): Critical reception

-Reissue
+Reissues

 The 1997 Rykodisc reissue added bonus tracks of the single "Walking on Thin Ice" and an a cappella demo of "I Don't Know Why", recorded the day after Lennon's death.
 Demos of Season of Glass songs recorded with Lennon in the 1970s were also released as bonus tracks with other Ono reissues, including acoustic versions of and "Dogtown" and "She Gets Down on Her Knees" on Approximately Infinite Universe, "Will You Touch Me" on Fly and "Extension 33" on A Story.
-The unreleased 1974 album A Story also contained several songs that were later re-recorded for Season of Glass, namely "Dogtown", "She Gets Down On Her Knees" and "Will You Touch Me".
+The unreleased 1974 album A Story also contained several songs that were later re-recorded for Season of Glass, namely "Dogtown", "She Gets Down on Her Knees" and "Will You Touch Me".
 It was also released by Rykodisc in 1997.

+Season of Glass was released to streaming on July 17, 2026.
+The album is also to be reissued on physical media on August 1, 2026 by Secretly Canadian/Chimera Music, as announced on Ono's 93rd birthday (February 18, 2026).
+Physical formats will be compact disc, standard black vinyl LP and limited edition white vinyl LP.
+Digital and CD releases will include three bonus tracks: the 1981 single "Walking on Thin Ice", the demo version of "I Don't Know Why" previously included on the Rykodisc reissue, and an alternate Phil Spector mix of "Dogtown", which is previously unreleased.

 Remixes

 Three songs from this recording were reworked by other artists on the remix tribute album Yes, I'm a Witch in 2007.
 Anohni reworked "Toyboat", The Apples in Stereo reworked "Nobody Sees Me Like You Do" and Jason Pierce from Spiritualized reworked "Walking on Thin Ice".